MA Fine Art

 - Practice and evaluation document (60 credits) - The emphasis is on the production of artworks alongside the production of a structured and in depth evaluation document reflecting on your practice.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.

 Learning and Teaching

-Students meet as a group one day a week for taught workshops arranged as appropriate.
-There are lectures and events throughout the year.
-Most study time is self-directed and self-managed with guidance.
+Students meet as a group for taught sessions arranged as appropriate.
+There are seminars and events throughout the year.

 You will make regular visits to galleries and museums and staff provide advice and support.
 You are also encouraged to attend lectures on other subjects if useful to practice.